ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Replication Manual.md

 ### Embedded SQL

-Because the Fail-Over data structures used here are the same as those used in CLI, and because the structure of an ESQLC (Embedded SQL in C) application is similar to that of a CLI application, only the features unique to ESQLC will be described here
+Because the Fail-Over data structures used here are the same as those used in CLI, and because the structure of an ESQLC (Embedded SQL in C) application is similar to that of a CLI application, only the features unique to ESQLC will be described here.

 #### Registering Fail-Over Callback Functions